alabou/NMOS-MatroxOnly/Alerts.md

 #### essence (3000)
 #### essenceStreamError (3001)
-This is the SRF stream invalid event when detected at the essence level.

 #### essenceOk (3002)
 This event is used to notify the recovery state of an essence domain after a non-Ok event.